splunk/public-o11y-docs/logs/logs.rst

 Before setting up Log Observer, you must meet the following criteria:

 - Your Splunk Observability Cloud organization must be provisioned with an entitlement for Log Observer.
-- You must be an administrator in an Splunk Observability Cloud organization to set up integrations.
+- You must be an administrator in a Splunk Observability Cloud organization to set up integrations.

 Start using Log Observer